xConnect and the xDB

 All clients must use xConnect to read, write, and search xDB data.
 Access to xConnect is secure by default and all clients must supply a valid certificate thumbprint.
 You can use the xConnect Client API (C#) or interact with the web API directly.
 The following diagram shows three applications (Content Delivery, Content Management, and a custom CRM) using the xConnect Client API to read and write contact and interaction data:

 xConnect is not designed to receive data directly from a user-owned client such as a mobile phone.

 xConnect supports the following providers:

-Solr, SolrCloud (9.0 Update 2 and later) for the xDB index.
+Solr, SolrCloud (9.0 Update 2 and later), or Azure Search for the xDB index.

-SQL or MongoDB (9.0 Update 2 to version 10.0) for the xDB Collection database.
+SQL or MongoDB (9.0 Update 2 and later) for the xDB Collection database.

 xConnect implements the oData protocol